shaniber/pathfinder_characters/Lighthouse Kid.md

 				detonates with a low roar and deals 6d6 points of fire damage to every creature within the area.

+		Slow (Transmutation)
+			Saves: Will negates
+			DC: 19
+			Casting: 1 standard action
+			Duration: 7 rounds
+			Range: Close (40 ft.)
+			Components: V, S, M
+			SR: Yes
+			Effect: An affected creature moves and attacks at a drastically slowed rate.
+			Target: 7 creatures, no two of which can be more than 30 ft. apart

+		Protection from Energy (Abjuration)
+			Saves: Fortitude negates (harmless)
+			DC: 19
+			Casting: 1 standard action
+			Duration: 70 minutes or until discharged
+			Range: Touch
+			Components: V, S, DF
+			SR: Yes (harmless)
+			Effect: Protection from energy grants temporary immunity to the type of energy you specify when you cast it.
+			Target: Creature touched

 EQUIPMENT
 ---------
 	1	Ring of Protection +1
 	1	Cloak of Resistance +1
+	1	Headband of Alluring Charisma +2
+	1	Snakeskin Tunic
+	1	Amulet of Natural Armor +1
 	1	Wand of Magic Missile (34)
 	1	Wand of Produce Flame (32)
 	1	Wand of Knock (15)